cesars-gh/airtop-typescript-demos/examples/social-media-listening/README.md

-# Airtop Simple Browser Interactions
+# Airtop Social Media Listening

-This is an example [Airtop](https://www.airtop.ai/) web application built with [`Next.js`](https://nextjs.org/) app routing and a CLI tool that demonstrates how to interact with a webpage using the Airtop SDK.
+This is an example [Airtop](https://www.airtop.ai/) web application built with [`Next.js`](https://nextjs.org/) app routing and a CLI tool that demonstrates how to automate replying to posts on social media platforms (X for this demo).

-- Given an Airtop API key, the code navigates to Google Finance and searches for a ticket provided by the user
-- The code then clicks on a chart for the 6M performance of the provided stock ticker
-- Finally, the code runs a page query against the data to retrieve an analysis of the stock's performance
-- The user will be able to monitor Airtop's actions via a live view of the browser
-  * In the CLI, a URL to an Airtop [LiveView](https://docs.airtop.ai/guides/how-to/creating-a-live-view) will be printed for the user to paste into their browser
-  * In the web application, it will render an iframe with the LiveView URL
+## Overview

+The application will require you to enter a few parameters before searching posts:

+ - **Airtop Profile Id** (Optional): If there's a [Profile](https://docs.airtop.ai/guides/how-to/saving-a-profile) that you want to use for the session, you can provide it here.
+ - **Query**: The query to use in X's search bar.
+E.g. _#ai #agents #langchain_.
+ - **Match Prompt**: The criteria to use to find candidate posts to reply to.
+E.g. _The post mentions an AI framework or tool_.
+ - **Reply Prompt**: The way in which the reply should be written.
+E.g. _Friendly response that casually mentions Airtop_.
+ - **Result Limit**: The number of posts to extract.

+Once the app is configured, the agent will go to x.com, ask to sign in if necessary and search for posts that match the criteria.
+Then, it will generate a reply to the first matched post and reply (upon confirmation).

 ## Code

-The Airtop code used by the web application and CLI is located in `src/lib/interactions.service.ts` as a class called `InteractionsService`.
+The Airtop code used by the web application and CLI is located in `src/lib/x-interaction.service.ts` as a class called `XInteractionService`.

 - This is implemented in the web application in the Next.js app router API routes in `src/app/api`.
-- The CLI implementation is found in `src/cli/simple-interactions.cli.ts`.
+- The CLI implementation is found in `src/cli/social-media-listening.cli.ts`.
 - The prompts and values used for the demo is located in `src/consts.ts`

 ## Installation